UV-stabilization-protection-plastics

 UV Stabilization & Protecting Plastic Resins

-One of the most effective methods to protect against the corrosive effects of UV rays on polymer resins is through a process called UV stabilization.
+One of the most effective methods of protecting polymer resins against the corrosive effects of UV rays is through a process called UV stabilization.
 Polymers such as plastics, nylon, and synthetic rubber are essential raw materials in a huge number of modern applications.

 While polymers are highly durable compounds, exposure to harmful UV (ultraviolet) radiation, whether from the sun or an artificial light source, can weaken the chemical bonds within them in a process called photodegradation.
-As a result, this can cause them to crack, degrade in quality, change color, or undergo disintegration.
+This can cause them to crack, degrade in quality, change color, or undergo disintegration.

 What is UV Stabilization?